15 Style Mistakes That Make You Look Older

 Florals and paisley can be hit or miss, says Allen, especially if the patterns are pale, dull, or neutral.
 Instead, try geometric patterns and stripes in a bright hue for a more playful look.

 The right pair of glasses can be the ultimate geek-cool accessory, so don’t be afraid to experiment.
-Look for a pair of cat-eye frames, which are universally flattering and an easy, stylish way to instantly look younger and try these tips for wearing makeup with glasses.
-You don’t even have to splurge: Amazon.com and stores like Marshalls and TJ Maxx often carry discounted pairs.
+Look for a pair of cat-eye frames, which are universally flattering and an easy, stylish way to instantly look younger.
+You don’t even have to splurge: Amazon.com and stores like Marshalls and T.J.
+Maxx often carry discounted pairs.
+Try these 13 outfit tricks to instantly look younger.